 Start by adding enough water to a large saucepan so it comes at least halfway up the sides, along with 1 tablespoon of salt.
 Bring it to a boil then add your pasta.
 Now add 2 tablespoons of olive oil to a large pan, then add the garlic and cook for a couple of minutes.
 Add the gochujang paste and cook it for another couple of minutes – it’s important to cook the gochujang paste for a little bit first to maximise the flavour you’ll get from it.
 Lower the heat, then pour in the cream and add half the parmesan.

 PRO TIP: You want to add the cream over low heat because if it gets too hot, it will split and curdle.
 This won’t impact the flavour of the sauce so don’t stress too much if it does, but it’ll be a little grainy instead of smooth and creamy.

-Add the coriander, spring onion, sweet chilli jam, lime juice and the rest of the parmesan and toss again to combine.
+Add the rest of the ingredients and toss again to combine.
 If you like your pasta extra saucy, you can add another little bit of pasta water, and if you like it less runny you can add more grated parmesan.
 The pasta will keep absorbing sauce as it sits, so you want it to be quite saucy in the pan – that way, by the time you plate up it’ll have thickened up perfectly.
 Divide between plates and top with more coriander, spring onions and crunchy dukkah.

 PRO TIP: Pasta water is the secret ingredient for creating a smooth, glossy and thick pasta sauce.
 That’s because it’s full of all the starch from the pasta (starch = thickening agent).
 So never pour it down the drain if you’re draining your pasta!